LevelSUB-zero/MACE/docs/USAGE.md

 # MACE Usage Guide

-Complete guide to using the Memory-Augmented Cognitive Engine (MACE) Stage-1.
+Complete guide to using the Meta Aware Cognitive Engine (MACE) Stage-1.

 ## Table of Contents
 - [Installation](#installation)